oddbird/oddleventy/content/blog/wingingit/winging-it-19.md

 summary: |
-  Miriam Suzanne and Stacy Kvernmo answer questions from listeners about CSS including, what the next big evolution for CSS may be, how to make a site more accessible, whether float is still useful, and what's on their CSS wishlist.
+  Miriam Suzanne and Stacy Kvernmo answer questions from listeners about CSS -- what the next big evolution for CSS may be, how to make a site more accessible, whether float is still useful, and what's on their CSS wish list.
 ---

 {% callout 'note', false %}